Emu Park, Queensland

-Home of the famous Singing Ship Monument, the Emu Park land area was explored by Lieutenant James Cook in 1770.
-It overlooks the islands of Keppel Bay, including Great Keppel Island.
+The Emu Park land area was explored by Lieutenant James Cook in 1770; it is commemorated by the Singing Ship Monument.
+Emu Park overlooks the islands of Keppel Bay, including Great Keppel Island.
 Emu Park is a popular tourist spot, and has won several tourism awards, and features fishing, surfing, boating, and unspoiled beaches.

 Geography

 Emu Park is part of the Capricorn Coast in Central Queensland.

 Off-shore to the north is Shoal Bay (23.2185°S 150.8110°E).

 Emu Park has the following coast features (from north to south):